Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Experiments

 \subsubsection{Network architecture}

-We study learning conditional distribution for image-to-image translation by our framework.
-The network architecture of the model in this experiment is given as follows.
+We study learning conditional distributions for image-to-image translation by our framework.
+The network architectures of the models in this experiment are discussed as follows.

-As to the initializer, a straightforward design is given as follows: we first sample $X$ from the Gaussian noise prior ${\rm N}(0,I_d)$, and we encode the conditional image $C$ via an encoder $\Phi(C;\phi)$ parametrized by $\phi$.
-The image embedding $\Phi(C_i)$ is then concatenated to the latent noise vector $X_i$.
-After this, we generate target image $Y_i$ by a generator $g(X,\Phi(C_i;\phi); \alpha)$.
+As to the initializer, a straightforward design is presented below: we first sample $X$ from the Gaussian noise prior ${\rm N}(0,I_d)$, and we encode the condition image $C$ via an encoder $\Phi(C)$.
+The image embedding $\Phi(C)$ is then concatenated to the latent noise vector $X$.
+After this, we generate target image $Y$ by a decoder $\Psi([X,\Phi(C)])$.
+The initializer $g(X,C;\alpha)$ is the composition of $\Phi$ and $\Psi$.
 With Gaussian noise $X$, the initializer will produce stochastic outputs as a distribution.
 See Figure \ref{structure_initializer_image}(1) for an illustration of the structure.
-However, in initial experiments, we found that this design was ineffective in the sense that the generator learned to ignore the noise and produce deterministic outputs.
-Inspired by \cite{isola2017image}, we design the initializer by following a general shape of a ``U-Net'' \cite{ronneberger2015u} with the form of dropout \cite{srivastava2014dropout}, applied on several layers, as noise that accounts for stochasticity in this experiment.
-A ``U-Net'' is an encoder-decoder structure with skip connections added between each layer $j$ and layer $M - j$. ($M$ is the number of layers.)
+However, in the initial experiments, we found that this design was ineffective in the sense that the generator learned to ignore the noise and produce deterministic outputs.
+Inspired by \cite{isola2017image}, we design the initializer by following a general shape of the U-Net \cite{ronneberger2015u} with the form of dropout \cite{srivastava2014dropout}, applied on several layers, as noise that accounts for stochasticity in this experiment.
+A U-Net is an encoder-decoder structure with skip connections added between each layer $j$ and layer $M - j$, where $M$ is the number of layers.
 Each skip connection performs a concatenation between all channels at layer $j$ and those at layer $M - j$.
 In the task of image-to-image translation, the input and output images usually differ in appearance but share low-level information.
 For example, in the case of translating sketch image to photo image, the input and output images are roughly aligned in outline except that they have different colors and textures in appearance.
-The addition of skip connections allow direct transfer of low-level information across the network.
+The addition of skip connections allow a direct transfer of low-level information across the network.
 Figure \ref{structure_initializer_image}(2) illustrates the U-Net structure with dropout as the initializer for image-to-image translation.